NatPower UK Secures Site Agreement for Planned £1bn, 1GW/8GWh BESS in Teesside

 - 1 min read

-The plant is designed with roughly double the duration and capacity of typical UK assets, is expected to cut grid bottleneck costs estimated at £3.5 billion annually, and will create around 200 construction jobs.
+The plant will initially operate at four-hour duration (4GWh), with potential to expand to eight hours (8GWh) — roughly double the duration of typical UK assets.
+It is expected to help reduce grid bottlenecks, which studies estimate cost the UK energy system up to £3.5 billion annually, and will create around 200 construction jobs.

 The development of this large-scale battery storage site is seen as a blueprint for combining renewable energy storage with industrial hubs, aiming to transform areas like Middlesbrough into net-zero economic powerhouses.